 The Rise of Plant-Based Alternatives on Event Menus

-Meeting planners and event organizers have been monitoring the plant-based alternatives trend for a few years, but it’s really taking off in 2020.
+Meeting planners and event organizers have been monitoring the plant-based alternatives trend for a few years, but it’s really taken off recently.

 Chefs at prominent meetings and events properties are noticing a consistent uptick in vegan and plant-based alternatives requests from attendees.

 “When I began my career at the Hilton Orlando, our overall percentage of alternate meals, due to dietary restriction and/or allergens, during event functions sat somewhere around 3% to 5% of the total guarantee,” said the hotel’s executive sous chef, Vincent Cani.
 “Over the past nine years we have seen this number rise to somewhere around 10% to15%.
 Plant-based, vegan meals in particular lead the charge followed by gluten- and dairy-free meals.”

 Other chefs report seeing similar request increases.
 Matthew Brennan, executive chef at The Vinoy Renaissance St. Petersburg Resort & Golf Club, says that his most seasoned event managers are seeing a 5% to 10% increase in plant-based meals year-over-year.

 [On Topic: Chef Gerardo Rivera Reveals Top FB Trends 2020]

 “It is much more uncommon for an event to take place without one special meal being requested, which is the opposite of 10 years ago,” he noted.

 With this shift, chefs are working to integrate plant-based meals into their regular event menu offerings.
 But with that comes challenges, like imagining equally flavorful and diverse dishes as meat-friendly counterparts—and being able to make those changes in bulk.